MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 In the `FuelCell` game, the actions that the game needs are as follows:

-- StartGame - When the games needs to start or restart.
+- StartGame - When the game needs to start or restart.
 - PlayerExit - When the player wishes to close the game.
 - PlayerTurn - When the game needs to rotate the `FuelCarrier` left or right on the gameboard.
-- PlayerMove - When the game needs to move the `FuelCarrier` forward or backwards on the gameboard.
+- PlayerMove - When the game needs to move the `FuelCarrier` forward or backward on the gameboard.

 So let us define these methods with their corresponding checks on the `InputState`: